Cocoahomology/drabbles/pull_request_template.md

 ##### methodology (what is being counted as tvl, how is tvl being calculated):

-TVL accounts for the liquidity on all AMM pools, with all values calculated in terms of KDA price.
+TVL accounts for the liquidity on all Anedak AMM pools, with all values calculated in terms of KDA price.